hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `access_tier` - (Optional) Defines the access tier for `BlobStorage`, `FileStorage` and `StorageV2` accounts.
 Valid options are `Hot` and `Cool`, defaults to `Hot`.

+* `allow_blob_public_access` = (Optional) Boolean flag wich disallows blobs to be confiured for public access.
+Enabling it does not allow public access to the blobs directly, each blob still need to be configured to allow public access.
+Setting this to false will remove all public access from the blobs does not matter per-blob configuration.
+Defaults to `true`

 * `enable_https_traffic_only` - (Optional) Boolean flag which forces HTTPS if enabled, see [here](https://docs.microsoft.com/en-us/azure/storage/storage-require-secure-transfer/)
     for more information.
 Defaults to `true`.

 * `is_hns_enabled` - (Optional) Is Hierarchical Namespace enabled?
 This can be used with Azure Data Lake Storage Gen 2 ([see here for more information](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-account/)).
 Changing this forces a new resource to be created.

 -> **NOTE:** When this is set to `true` the `account_tier` argument must be set to `Standard`